 - 47th Parallel spans the Alps in Switzerland

-Wines grown in cooler areas tend to produce lighter styles with a focus on pure tart fruit flavors, higher acidity, and *usually* lower alcohol.
+Wines from cooler areas tend to taste lighter with a focus on pure tart fruit flavors, higher acidity, and lower alcohol.

 Spicy, herbaceous light-bodied white wines with high acidity